Oct 13,2022

 Where Bath Bombs First Started

-She wanted to create something that would make bath time feel more luxurious and pampering.
-But it also had to be gentle on the skin.
+She wanted to create something that would make bath time more luxurious and pampering, but it also had to be gentle on the skin.

-Drawing on her background with herbs and plants, Mo started blending together soothing essential oils and moisturizing butters.
+Drawing on her background with herbs and plants, Mo started blending together soothing Essential Oils and moisturizing butter.
 She knew these ingredients would be nourishing for the skin.

 Mo had stumbled upon a new form of aromatherapy that transformed bath time into a feast for the senses.
 Her fizzy, colorful creations soon became signature products at Lush after it opened in 1995.